-One of the most experienced coaches on the MIT football coaching staff, Al Pogarian will be in his ninth season with the Engineers in 2015.
-He brings 21 years of football experience to the MIT program and was honored in 2012 with the Division II-III Assistant Coach of the Year award by the Greater Boston Gridiron Club.
+One of the most experienced coaches on the MIT football coaching staff, Al Pogarian will be in his 11th season with the Engineers in 2017 as he works with the offensive line and is the co-special teams coordinator.
+He brings 22 years of football experience to the MIT program and was honored in 2012 with the Division II-III Assistant Coach of the Year award by the Greater Boston Gridiron Club.

 Pogarian came to MIT starting in 2007 as the running backs coach.
 Under his guidance MIT set a single-game rushing record of 477 yards that season.
 For the 2008 and 2009 seasons he took over as the Engineers offensive coordinator and saw his unit set school records for points, touchdowns, first downs, rushing yards, total offense, and rushing TDs in 2008.
 He moved to his current position with the defensive line in 2010.

 Prior to MIT, Pogarian was the offensive line coach and nearby Waltham High School from 2001-06 where he coached Mackenzy Bernadeau who currently plays for the NFL's Carolina Panthers.

 At the collegiate level, Pogarian has held positions of offensive line coach at Marist College and Westfield State University as well as the offensive coordinator at Dean College.